ohyeslk/ueye_player/Assets/Plugins/FingerGestures/Readme.txt

 =====================
 Contact & Support
 =====================
+If you need technical support, please visit http://fingergestures.fatalfrog.com/support.
-For feedback or support request, please use the FingerGestures forum at http://forum.fatalfrog.com.
+For more general inquiries or feedback, please use the forum at http://forum.fatalfrog.com.
-For private inquiries, you may use the contact form at http://fingergestures.fatalfrog.com/contact.
+You may also contact me directly at fingergestures@fatalfrog.com if all else fails :)

 Thank you for using FingerGestures!
 William Ravaine